RenderKit/ospray/doc/mpi.md

 one process per-node.
 The remaining ranks on each node can then aggregate their data to the OSPRay process for rendering.

-The model used by the distributed device takes three additional parameters, to allow users to express their data distribution to OSPRay.
+The world used by the distributed device takes three additional parameters, to allow users to express their data distribution to OSPRay.
-All models should be disjoint to ensure correct sort-last compositing.
+All worlds should be disjoint to ensure correct sort-last compositing.
 Geometries used in the distributed MPI renderer can make use of the [SciVis renderer]'s [OBJ material].